VarCoPP predicts the pathogenicity of combinations of variants in gene pairs.

 Submit your variants

-You can either insert each variant manually with the six column boxes, or copy-paste a complete variant list directly in the white box (tab or space delimited columns), or upload a VCF file.
-Please also provide gender information (if available).
-Further information on how to upload your data is provided in the "About" page.
+You can either insert each variant manually with the six column boxes, or copy-paste a complete variant list directly in the white box (one variant at each line with tab or space delimited columns), or upload a VCF file.
+Please make sure that you also update the gender information (if available).
+Further information on how to upload your data is provided in the About page.